-MATH 584 Calculus for Teachers I - 4 semester hours

-Inequalities, absolute values, limits and rates of changes, continuity, derivatives, applications of differentiation, integers, applications of integration, inverse functions and techniques of integration.
+MATH 584 Calculus for Teachers I - 4 semester hours Inequalities, absolute values, limits and rates of changes, continuity, derivatives, applications of differentiation, continuity, derivatives, applications of differentiation, integers, applications of integration, inverse functions and techniques of integration.
 Topics are treated from an advanced point of view for teachers of mathematics.